Kubernetes OIDC Authentication

 Kube-OIDC-Proxy is an Open Source effort, led by Jetstack.
 You may use any other OIDC gateway with similar capabilities.

-We will use a Kube-OIDC-Proxy to define a new K8S API endpoint that will allow end users to authenticate using the Banyan OIDC JWT token.
+We will use a Kube-OIDC-Proxy to define a new K8S API endpoint that will allow end users to authenticate using the CSE OIDC JWT token.

 2.1 Launch your preferred Terminal or Command Line tool.